-In FY 2022, we were able to serve and assist 7,467 victims; 187 with court accompaniment; 1,849 with completing and filing compensation claims; 3,949 with information about the criminal justice process; 2,370 with notification of criminal justice events; 914 with prosecution interview accompaniment.
-According to the Texas Department of Public Safety 2022 Texas Crime Report, Fort Bend County had approximately 11,220 offenses.
-The Fort Bend County District Attorney's Office does not limit victim services to only those mandated by the Code of Criminal Procedure, but every case filed in our office and all victims are provided with support and assistance.
+In FY 2021, we were able to serve and assist 8,388 victims; 139 with court accompaniment (this number was impacted by the Covid-19 court closures and is expected to increase with courts reopening); 2,020 with completing and filing compensation claims; 4,354 with information about the criminal justice process; 2,841 with notification of criminal justice events; 785 with prosecution interview accompaniment.
+According to the Texas Department of Public Safety 2021 Texas Crime Report, Fort Bend County had approximately 9,888 offenses.
+We serve and will continue to serve all victims regardless of race, age, and/or gender.
+Agency policy does not limit victim services to only those mandated by the Code of Criminal Procedure, but every crime filed with our agency, that includes a victim, is given support and assistance.
 Specific problems are identified in the Fort Bend County Public Safety Community Plan 2021-2022: Victim/Witness services for adults within the criminal court system (page 30) and Victim/Witness services for children in the criminal court system (page 52).